glenl/mudev/docs/getting-started.rst

   ALTER USER muuser CREATEDB;

 The ``createdb`` used in the first line is a utility provided by the ``postgresql`` installation.
-The next few steps use the ``psql`` utility to create a user (*muuser*) with a password.
-These can be changed but must match those found in the Django settings file.
+The next few steps use the |psql| utility to create a user (*muuser*) with a password.
+These can be changed but must match those found in the |django| settings file.
 We give our user all privileges on the database and, lastly, we let our user create databases so the application tests can create and delete a temporary database.

+.. _pg-notes-label:

 Notes on the Django settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a Django project is started, their admin scripts provide a
+When a |django| project is started, their admin scripts provide a
 default structure with enough content to allow you to start working
 immediately.
 The default database is *sqlite* because it is generally
 available and requires little configuration.
 There are several